jxnblk/blog/src/pages/blog/design-graph.md

 ## Putting it all together

-As an example to demonstrate how some of these pieces fit together, typographic *scales* can be used to create a *component* that accepts multiple variants.
+As an example to demonstrate how some of these pieces fit together, a *theme* with typographic *scales* can be used to create a *component* that accepts multiple *variants*.

 ```js
 // example theme with typographic scales